You can view recordings by using the administration web interface or by embedding our DVR player on a web page.

-To access a recording by URLs, use stream mode or file mode.
+To access a recording by URLs, you can use stream mode or file mode.

 A file, compared to a stream, has an end.
 That is, when playing a file, a player shows a timeline, and the video is limited (it has the beginning and the end).
 When playing a stream, a player doesn't show progress on the timeline, because the end of a stream is not known.